huggingface/chat-ui/README.md

 #### Cohere

 You can also use Cohere to run their models directly from chat-ui.
 You will need to have a Cohere account, then get your [API token](https://dashboard.cohere.com/api-keys).
-You can either specify them directly in your `.env.local` using the `COHERE_API_TOKEN` variable, or you can set them directly in the endpoint config.
+You can either specify it directly in your `.env.local` using the `COHERE_API_TOKEN` variable, or you can set it in the endpoint config.

 Here is an example of a Cohere model config.
 You can set which model you want to use by setting the `id` field to the model name.